-Our ultimate guide to sports continues and, in this article, we focus on trotting.
-A relatively obscure sport in the UK, it has the thrill of horseracing but with elements of danger as the riders are carried on small, lightweight carts.
-Growing in its popularity as a spectator sport, it is also becoming available at an increasing number of online bookmakers.
-In this guide, we review trotting betting sites and share our hints and tips so you can get the best value.
+Growing in its popularity as a spectator sport, trotting is becoming available to an increasing number of online bookmakers.
+In this guide, we review the best trotting betting sites and share our hints and tips so you can get the best value.
 We discuss which wager types you should consider and help you develop your betting strategy.

 Trotting Betting Odds